FINNGEN/pheweb/pheweb/serve/components/colocalization/README.md

 ## Cloud settings

-If you are working in a GCP environment set these variables to reflect your environment.
+If you are working in a GCP environment, set these variables to reflect your environment.

 ```bash